-Selection for Driver Education will be offered to high school students first and then middle school students.
-Driver Education materials can be found in the High School office and on the High School web page.
+Selection for Driver Education is offered to high school students first and then middle school students.
+Driver Education materials can be found in the High School office and under Forms and Information on the High School web page.
 Payment is due by the first day of class that the student is enrolled in.
 Please check with the high school office regarding the cost of the course.